 Arizona has what is referred to as conciliation statutes that permit either party to a divorce to temporarily freeze the case to allow the court to appoint a therapist through the court to provide marital counseling to the parties.

 Both sides have 60 days from the date the Petition for Dissolution of Marriage was served on the other party to invoke these conciliation provisions.

 As a result, neither party may file the settlement paperwork until at least 60 days have passed from the date the Petition for Dissolution of Marriage was served on the other party.

 You may sign all of the settlement paperwork before that 60 day period has run, but you cannot file the settlement paperwork with the court until the 60 day waiting period has expired.
 Once submitted, the judge will typically sign the final decree within two weeks.

 Neither party needs to appear in court before a judge if a Consent Decree for Dissolution of Marriage is accepted and approved by the Court.

 Uncontested Divorce Through the Default Process

 The non-defaulted party will then call Court Administration and request the scheduling of a default hearing.
-The person filing for divorce attends that hearing presents a Default Divorce Decree to the court outlining how all the assets and debts should be divided, what custody arrangements should be ordered, and how much the other defaulted party should pay for child support, alimony, and attorney fees.
+The person filing for divorce attends that hearing and presents a Default Divorce Decree to the court outlining:

 Although this process requires less paperwork, it is also fraught with very serious problems.
 Although your spouse may promise to submit a Default Decree that complies with agreements reached between the parties, a spouse could easily submit an entirely different Default Decree that the defaulted party may be very unhappy about.